WARNING: You are trying to view

 G C

-Wanna catch that fireball man
+Wanna catch that fireball mail

 G D G